annikatjuka-talks/annikatjuka-talks.github.io/index.md

 Using body part terms for objects across languages: Frequency, patterns and analogies

-_<a href="https://semanticshifts.sciencesconf.org/" target="_blank">Semantic Shifts: From lexicon to grammar.
+_<a href="https://semanticshifts.sciencesconf.org/" target="_blank">Semantic Shifts Summer School: From lexicon to grammar.
 Diachronic and typological perspectives</a>_.
 Fréjus, FR.

 - <a href="slides/tjuka2022-body-object-colexification-DGKL.pdf" target="_blank">Slides